Szwochm/tcm/api-hacking/notes.md

 - burpsuite has extensions, I seen a couple that may help with the OSCP...
 (Agartha)
 - Comparer can be used for quickly seeing differences between requests

+### Postman Introduction

+Workspaces are like projects
+Collections are groups of requests -- you may want to group them based on functionality or some other logical grouping

+Many websites provide API endpoint collections that you can import into Postman